KeyofBlueS/xfce4-display-profile-chooser/README.md

 This is usefull if you want e.g. to automate stuff by setting profiles with a script or to use a keyboard shortcut.

 ### TODO
 Prevent the application of a profile that contains one or more displays that are not connected, cause it can lead to a misconfiguration.
+Please see https://github.com/KeyofBlueS/xfce4-display-profile-chooser/issues/1

 ### INSTALL
 ```sh